GSA/centers-of-excellence/about/approach-team-structure.md

 # Approach &amp; Team Structure

-<p class="intro">The CoE partner with agencies to co-create their modernization initiatives.
-The CoE teams are embedded on-site, lead delivery, and require autonomy to drive results.</p>
+The CoE partner with agencies to co-create their modernization initiatives.
+The CoE teams are embedded on-site, lead delivery, and require autonomy to drive results.
+{: .intro}

 ## Objectives and Solution Competencies